andrewh124/keystroke_modeling/README.md

 ## Overview

-This repo contains the code for the keystroke modeling work that uses contrastive learning to classify between writers of essays
+This repo contains the code for the keystroke modeling section of the paper [Applications and Modeling of Keystroke Logs in Writing Assessments](https://onlinelibrary.wiley.com/doi/10.1111/emip.12668)